 Weekly Information Sessions

-As we eagerly await the resumption of our in-person tours, we are hosting weekly information sessions aimed to help answer questions from prospective students (from October to December and January to April).
+Vic hosts weekly information sessions to help answer prospective students' questions.
+These sessions run from September to December and January to April.
 To learn more about these sessions, visit our information page.

 Prospective Student Event

-Every year, we host an event in the Fall for prospective students to learn more about Victoria College and the University of Toronto.
-This event features an address from the president, principal, dean and registrar of Vic, as well as a mini-lecture from a Vic Faculty member.
-You will have also have an opportunity to meet current students and learn more about the Victoria College Community.
+Every year, we host an event in the fall for prospective students to learn more about Victoria College and the University of Toronto.
+This event features several student life and academic booths, college tours, as well as an opportunity to meet current students.